django-commons/django-typer/doc/source/shell_completion.rst

 the shell.
 This process has two phases:

 1. Ensure that your shell is configured to support completions.
-2. Use the :ref:`shellcompletion <shellcompletion-command>` command to install the completion hook for your Django manage script.
+2. Use the :mod:`~django_typer.management.commands.shellcompletion` command to install the completion hook for your Django manage script.